victoraguilarc/places-api/README.md

 1. `make build` build the images for development.
 2. `make fixtures` load initial data (optional).
+3. Copy the `.env.local` to `.env` and fill the required variables.
-3. `make up` start development server.
+4. `make up` start development server.
-4. Open `localhost:8000` in your browser.
+   5Open `localhost:8000` in your browser.

 ### Useful commands